LucasAbijmil/Swift-Playgrounds/README.md

 ## Improvements
 Some playgrounds need to be reworked to provide a better quality.
+However, if you notice errors or ambiguous passages, do not hesitate to open a PR.

 Here's the list:
 - ARC & Memory Leaks ∪ ARC, Retain Cycle & Memory Leaks